TucksonDev/orbit-playground/README.md

 ## Structure of docker containers

-When starting your nodes with `yarn start-node`, up to four containers will start:
+When starting your nodes with `yarn start-node` the following containers will start, depending on the mode used:

+- If the `$SPLIT_NODES` env variable is set to false, a single `nitro` container will start that runs a nitro node acting as the batch-poster, staker and regular rpc.
+- If the `$SPLIT_NODES` env variable is set to true, the following containers will start:
     - `batch-poster`: the sequencer/batch-poster for your chain
     - `staker`: the validator/staker for your chain
     - `rpc`: a regular RPC node for your chain

-- `das-server`: a Data Availability Server if you're running an AnyTrust chain
+- Additionally, a `das-server` container will start if you're running an AnyTrust chain.
+This container will run a Data Availability Server.

 You can manage each individual container with the following commands: